Welcome to The Art of River Cruising, my blog highlighting all the exciting things

 European duvets, along with a menu of pillow options.
 Connecting rooms, ideal for friends and

-families traveling together, have also been added.
+families travelling together, have also been added.

 Lest you get the idea that this Super Ship is only about onboard amenities, let me describe the